MV Doulos’ faithful journey before beginning a new life next month

 In September 1991, two hand grenades were thrown at the team performing at the Doulos International Night in Zamboanga, Philippines.
 Two team members, Karen Goldsworthy and Sophia Sigfridsson, were killed and over 30 others were injured.

 Despite the evil and atrocity that happened, many locals committed to following Jesus the very next day.
-When OM’s third ship, Logos Hope, was commissioned in 2009, two meeting rooms on board were named after Karen and Sophia, and their story is told on ship tours.
+When OM’s fourth ship, Logos Hope, was commissioned in 2009, two meeting rooms on board were named after Karen and Sophia, and their story is told on ship tours.

 A platform for peace in Papua New Guinea